NawodithaHerath/CPS---Centralized-Process-Automation-System--CPAS/README.md

 The project is motivated by the need to automate internal auditing processes, providing a solution to challenges in data management, communication, resource planning, monitoring, and decision support.

 This repository contains all the code files that built the Centralized Process Automation System project, based on the CodeIgniter 4 framework.
-The code structure follows CodeIgniter 4's framework and adheres to its file structuring rules
+The code structure follows CodeIgniter 4's framework and adheres to its file structuring rules.

 Before delving into the development of this project, it is essential to first understand the CodeIgniter 4 framework.
 [CodeIgniter 4](https://codeigniter.com/user_guide/intro/index.html)